 Maternity employment insurance

-Maternity leave in Canada covers you up to 15 weeks.
-After that, you can take standard paternal leave for an additional 40 weeks or 69 weeks for extended paternal leave.
-During this time your employer must save your position and if you’re lucky they’ll offer some kind of top up, but if not, maternity employment insurance will help you get by.
+Maternity leave in Canada covers up to 15 weeks.
+You can take this paid leave during your pregnancy or after you give birth.
+After your maternity benefits run out, you can take standard parental leave up to an additional 40 weeks or 69 weeks for extended parental leave.
+During this time your employer must save your position, and if you’re lucky, they’ll offer some kind of top-up, but if not, maternity employment insurance will help you get by.
 Employment insurance is meant to replace 55% of your weekly earnings up to a maximum of $650 a week.

 Since I’m being all morbid, don’t forget to get your will done.
 Many people still prefer to go to a lawyer to get their wills done, but they can charge a fair amount.
 DIY wills kits aren’t bad, but I think there’s a better solution now in Willful.
 With Willful, you can create a legally binding will online.
 You only pay for it once and you get unlimited updates for free.
 Willful makes creating a will quick, easy, and inexpensive.
 Click my Willful affiliate link and use promo code MONEYWEHAVE15 to get $15 off your will.

 Registered Education Savings Plan

 Setting up an RESP isn’t mandatory, but I would consider it a cost of raising a child in Canada.
 You can get $500 free every year through the Canadian Education Savings Grant.
 The grant gives you a 20% match on the first $2,500 you save every year until your child turns 17, with a lifetime maximum benefit of $7,200 per child.
 Contributions aren’t tax-deductible, but any gains would be taxable under your child when withdrawn.
 Since your child typically won’t have much income, the gains are usually tax-free.